Ecotrust/madrona/docs/tutorial_create.rst

 Next we'll create a new postgis-enabled database for this project and use django's syncdb command to create the necessary tables.
 Assuming you installed postgis according to the installation instructions, this is as simple as::

+    sudo su postgres
-    createdb example -U postgres
+    createdb example -U postgres   # you may want to use a different database user depending on your postgres configuration exit

 Networking
 -----------
-Before you begin, you'll need to know the hostname or IP Address at which your server will be accessible.
-This will be refered to throughout this document as ``<HOST_OR_IP_ADDRESS>`` and your should replace with values appropriate for your networking setup.
+Before you begin, you'll need to know the hostname or IP Address and port at which your server will be accessible.

+.. important:: In the examples below, you must replace ``<HOST_OR_IP_ADDRESS>`` and ``<PORT>`` with values appropriate for your networking setup.

 Create new madrona project
 --------------------------